-When you invest in an advertising campaign for your CPG brand, you need some benchmarks to know whether or not you are making headway.
+When you invest in an advertising campaign for your CPG brand, you need benchmarks to know whether you are making headway.
 Here are some of the average click-through rates (CTRs) for the CPG industry.

 Why CTR Still Matters for CPG Marketing

-How many times consumers click-through your ad remains a hallmark of a successful CPG marketing campaign.
-While a variety of CPG KPIs (key performance indicators) exist, click-through is still a top metric to watch in pay per click advertising channels.
+The number of times consumers click through your ad remains a hallmark of a successful CPG marketing campaign.
+While a variety of CPG KPIs (key performance indicators) exist, click-through is still a top metric to watch in pay-per-click advertising channels.

 In addition to correlating with ad traffic and general audience interest, search engines like Google look at your historical click-through data to determine your quality score and ad effectiveness.
-The CTR also helps you hone your approach by audience.
-A poor CTR could indicate bad ad copy or if you’re spending money on the wrong keywords.
-While variances (some of them out of your control) can occur, generally, CPG marketing should strongly focus on these metrics.
+The CTR also helps you hone your approach by specific target audience.
+A poor CTR could indicate bad ad copy or that you’re spending money on the wrong keywords.
+While variances (some of them out of your control) can occur, CPG marketing should strongly focus on these metrics.